Darren-Choo/SC1015-DataSci-AI_Python/README.md

 8. [References](#References)

 ## Problem Formulation
-- To find out what variables are the most important in predicting life ladder.
+- To find out what variables are the most important in predicting life ladder (The rankings of national happiness are based on the ladder score) .
 - To build a model that best predicts the life ladder of different countries considering various regression models.

 ## Regression models and Cross-validation techniques used